Our website uses cookies for statistical purposes.

 • In the case the foreign company does not control an Italian subsidiary, the ownership share might vary from 1% to 49%.
 Nonetheless, the foreign company continues to control the votes in further company decisions and changes.

-For more details related to the similarities and differences between a branch and a subsidiary, foreign businessmen may contact our law firm in Italy.
-Our Italian lawyers will offer advice and consultancy services regarding the registration procedure in 2024 applicable to these business entities and may advise on the tax regulations available for each structure.
+Our attorneys in Italy can help foreigners in other matters, besides opening branches or subsidiaries.
+For instance, we can manage the procedures of buying a house in Italy.
+However, for more details related to the similarities and differences between a branch and a subsidiary, foreign businessmen may contact our law firm in Italy.
+Our specialists will offer advice and consultancy services regarding the registration procedure in 2026.